 Start at the Hotel page.
-ASGA has negotiated lower rates with three hotels:
+ASGA has negotiated lower rates with two hotels:

-Homewood Suites by Hilton Boston Brookline-Longwood Medical is four miles from Emerson College
+Embassy Suites by Hilton Boston at Logan Airport is (TBA) miles from (TBA)

-Embassy Suites by Hilton Boston at Logan Airport is four miles from Emerson College
+Homewood Suites by Hilton Boston Brookline-Longwood Medical is (TBA) miles from (TBA)

 4. Purchase airline ticket(s)